-My own translation of an edited comment published originally in German on Klimareporter.
-Last minor revision on September 11, 2020.
+This is my own edited translation of a comment published originally in German on Klimareporter.

 For 25 years now, the European Union has been attaching colorful labels to washing machines, televisions, and the like, which tell customers by means of energy efficiency classes whether an appliance consumes comparatively much or little electricity.